ivonunes/plumekit/docs/api.md

 A separate, opt-in surface for building a real API as a versioned contract.
 Content negotiation already lets web endpoints answer HTML or JSON; the API surface is
-different: a namespace with its own middleware, structured errors, pagination, rate limiting, and allow-list serialization.
+different: a namespace with its own middleware, structured errors, pagination, rate limiting and allow-list serialisation.
 Apps opt in; existing negotiated endpoints are unchanged.
 Built on token auth.
 Works the same on every target.

 ## Versioning + token auth